Hong Kong to New York · ultra long-haul

 About the Hong Kong to New York flight.

-What's the best way to avoid jet lag on Hong Kong to New York?
+- What's the best way to avoid jet lag flying to New York?